All Products

 }

-Step 4: Log on to the master HSM and query a list of users.
+Step 4: Log on to the master HSM and verify users

 /opt/hsm/bin/hsm_mgmt_tool /opt/hsm/etc/hsm_mgmt_tool.cfg